Sumi-e Artists of Canada 2007 Show - November 10th and 11th

 Some paintings led to lively discussions.

-Everyone had an opinion on art.
+Everyone had an opinion on the art.

 Some works evoked a pensive reaction in viewers.